slugger-analytics/ALPB_Pitching_Widget/README.md

 # ALPB-Pitching-Widget1

-The Atlantic League of Professional Baseball (ALPB) is the highest-level professional baseball league outside of MLB.
-This project aims to develop a standalone Shiny App widget in R, mirroring the existing ALPB hitting widget but tailored for pitchers.
-The app will allow users to analyze and track key pitching metrics such as Earned Run Average (ERA) and Walks and Hits per Inning Pitched (WHIP).
-Designed for coaches, recruiters, and fans, it will provide valuable insights into pitchers' performances.
+The Atlantic League of Professional Baseball (ALPB) Pitching Widget is an interactive Shiny App developed in R that allows users to explore and analyze key pitching metrics for ALPB pitchers.
+This tool is designed for coaches, recruiters, front office personnel, and fans to track pitcher performance in real-time or over the season.

-Hosted using Shiny App, users can select a pitcher and the app will display several key graphs and tables: General pitcher info (name, team name, height, throw hand, etc), Season Stats, and Break v.
-Velocity, Induced Vertical vs. Horizontal Break, Strike Zone, Pitch Type Percentages, and a PDF generation graph.

-Ultimately, we hope that users such as pitchers, coaches, and front office members can easily access all this data and print it out on a small sheet of paper to help make insightful decisions throughout the game, in their analyses, or just for interest.
+#Overview
+The ALPB is the highest-level professional baseball league outside of MLB, and this tool mirrors our existing hitting widget — but tailored for pitchers.
+The app includes visuals and data summaries that help evaluate performance and pitch characteristics.

+#Features
+1. Pitcher Profile: General information including name, team, height, throwing hand, etc.
+2. Season Stats: Key performance metrics such as ERA, WHIP, strikeouts, etc.

+Visualizations:
+3. Break vs. Velocity
+4. Induced Vertical Break vs. Horizontal Break
+5. Strike Zone Map
+6. Pitch Type Percentages
+7. PDF Generation: Generate a printable one-sheet summary of a pitcher's data.

 install.packages(c(
   "DT",